-45.3.
+46.3.
 Interceptors on the Client Side

-The interceptors can also be run on the client side to intercept packets sent by the server by adding the interceptor to the ClientSessionFactory with the addInterceptor() method.
+The interceptors can also be run on the client side to intercept packets either sent by the client to the server or by the server to the client.
+This is done by adding the interceptor to the ServerLocator with the addIncomingInterceptor(Interceptor) or addOutgoingInterceptor(Interceptor) methods.